Ortega (Jacksonville): Geography

 The peninsula containing the Ortega neighborhood was originally an island until a land bridge was constructed at the southern end; this is now part of Roosevelt Boulevard, a section of U.S. Route 17.
 The peninsula is separated from the mainland by the St. Johns River to the east, and the smaller waterway known as the Ortega River to the north and west.
 Ortega is bisected by Roosevelt; the older area to the east of the road is known as "Ortega" or "Old Ortega", while the newer developments to the west comprise "Ortega Forest".
 Ortega is also accessible via a two-lane bascule bridge, the Ortega River Bridge, which carries Ortega Boulevard (State Road 211).
 The current bridge was constructed in 1927.

 On July 14, 2004, a section of Old Ortega was designated the Old Ortega Historic District by the National Register of Historic Places.
 The district is located east of U.S. 17 and north of Verona Boulevard.
 Ortega Boulevard is the primary route throughout the district, which covers 4500 acres and contains 597 historic buildings.

 Neighborhood

 Ortega has a few different sections with different characteristics.
 There is the riverfront, with multimillion-dollar mansions.
 Ortega Point has old wood frame and Tudor homes surrounding Bettes Park.
 The historic district has modest wood-frame homes dating back to the early 1900s.
 Ortega Terrace towards the southern interior of the peninsula has large, stone and brick houses with a mix of styles.
 There is an extensive park system and many of the local residents set up trusts to help maintain and landscape the parks.

+The Venetia gates mark the entrance to Venetia, a development founded in 1925 by Col. Raymond C. Turck on 500 acres of land in the Ortega neighborhood.
+Designed by architect Mellon Greely, the development was planned to be a Mediterranean-inspired community with a railroad station, a resort hotel, a yacht basin, and canals like those of Venice, Italy.
+Turck's project was never realized because of the collapse of the Florida real estate boom in 1926.
+According to a long-time resident, a man who had lived there since the 1930s, there were only 32 houses in the area then and no street markers, and Ortega Boulevard was a brick road that ran all the way to Green Cove Springs.
+The gates had an electric light suspended from the center of the ornamental iron work (restored) that stretches from pillar to pillar.